-- Villainous Breakdown: When things outright fail, Gavin responds by screaming, throwing tantrums, and even taking his rage on on inanimate objects.
+- Villainous Breakdown: When things outright fail, Gavin responds by screaming, throwing tantrums, and even taking his rage out on inanimate objects.

 - Yes-Man.
-He's surrounded by them.
+He's surrounded by them, largely because they're too scared of his outbursts to be anything else.
 At one point, he tries to stream a live UFC fight in HD using Nucleus.
 It's a disaster since the Nucleus team is afraid to tell him how far behind they are on getting it to work fine to the point of lying to him.